roadtocode4u/spaceship/docs/javascript/12-event/12-event.md

 In the above example, When a user leave their mouse out the input box, an `console` will appear saying `onmouse out event occurs`.
 However, this message is a show since the code will only trigger when the mouse is leave from the input box, not when it's actually clicked.

 ## onmousemove

-The `onmousemov`e event is triggered when the mouse pointer moves over an HTML element and generates a continuous stream of events as the mouse moves.
+The `onmousemove` event is triggered when the mouse pointer moves over an HTML element and generates a continuous stream of events as the mouse moves.

 **For example :**